puzpuzpuz/xsync/README.md

 Concurrent data structures for Go.
 Aims to provide more scalable alternatives for some of the data structures from the standard `sync` package, but not only.

+Apart from direct library dependencies, `xsync` data structures can also be met in-code in other libraries like [Otter](https://github.com/maypok86/otter/blob/8c526307556486ea0337280a4211135720bc29cc/internal/hashmap/map.go) caching library.

 Covered with tests following the approach described [here](https://puzpuzpuz.dev/testing-concurrent-code-for-fun-and-profit).

 ## Benchmarks